zarSou9/stint-tracker/README.md

 ## Features

 - **Timed Work Sessions**: Start tracked work sessions with a minimum required duration
-- **Flexible Task Categories**: Choose from preset tasks or add custom ones on the fly
+- **Project Management**: Choose from customizable project list and leave notes for your next work session
 - **Progress Tracking**:
   - Daily and weekly activity visualization
   - Running averages for each day of the week